medisp/CarND-Behavioral-Cloning-P3/writeup_report.md

 | Dropout_3             | Keep_Prob=0.5    |                   |
 | Dense_4_Final         | (None,1)         |                   |

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 ####2.
 Attempts to reduce overfitting in the model